-Category Approved Decision Replacement Options • Extend the operational life of some existing equipment assets where possible, avoiding replacing this equipment in the existing VCC and then having to transfer into nVCC.
+Category Approved Decision Replacement Options Extend the operational life of some existing equipment assets where possible, avoiding replacing this equipment in the existing VCC and then having to transfer into nVCC.
 This reduces cost and loss of treatment capability.
 Accept some accelerated depreciation where it is not economically viable to consider transferring to the nVCC Replace all other items as new in nVCC.
-Maintenance Options A range of maintenance options are proposed depending upon the category and type o equipment.
-Full details are outlined in the equipment strategy in Appendix FBC/SC4 Transfer major clinical equipment if economically viable. • For radiotherapy the current assumption is three linacs will be transferred from current VCC to new VCC.
-Transfer Options • For non-radiotherapy equipment the current assumption is no major equipment is planned to be transferred.
-However, the Trust has a process to undertake a two-stage equipment asset inventory to determine any item suitable items for transfer. • A programme has been developed for completion of this before order quantities are confirmed and in line with the procurement programme within the Project agreement,

-2.44 The updated TCS Equipment Strategy reflecting this approach can be found at Appendix FBC/SC4.
+Maintenance Options • A range of maintenance options are proposed depending upon the category and type of equipment.
+Full details are outlined in the equipment strategy in Appendix FBC/SC4 Transfer Options Transfer major clinical equipment if economically viable.
+For radiotherapy the current assumption is three linacs will be transferred from current VCC to new VCC.
+For non-radiotherapy equipment the current assumption is no major equipment is planned to be transferred.
+However, the Trust has a process to undertake a two-stage equipment asset inventory to determine any item suitable items for transfer.
+A programme has been developed for completion of this before order quantities are confirmed and in line with the procurement, nVCC FBC January 2024 Page S25 of S96 Version 0.9D 2.44 The updated TCS Equipment Strategy reflecting this approach can be found at Appendix FBC/SC4.